 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-Then you will choose one of the following:
+You will choose four of the following options:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.